The Delta Variant Is As Contagious As Chicken Pox. Here's What That Means

 Advertisement

-After a dip in positive COVID-19 cases and hospitalizations, the U.S. is now averaging roughly 71,000 new cases per day, though it's still mostly among the unvaccinated.
+After a dip in positive COVID-19 cases and hospitalisations, the U.S. is now averaging roughly 71,000 new cases per day, (the U.K. is averaging 23,300) though it's still mostly among the unvaccinated.
 As a result of the rising cases, the CDC implemented new mask guidelines for vaccinated people on Tuesday, urging everyone to wear masks indoors despite having been inoculated.
 The New York Times now reports those guidelines were made as a result of the internal document, which highlights scientists' growing concern of the Delta variant.
 "Given higher transmissibility and current vaccine coverage, universal masking is essential," the document said.

-As of July 24, the CDC says there are around 35,000 symptomatic infections per week among vaccinated Americans, which is why the CDC is now urging people who have been vaccinated to continue to wear masks — especially if they are in contact with young children who cannot receive a vaccine, older adults (despite their vaccination status), immunocompromised people, and others who are vulnerable to COVID-19.
+Meanwhile in the U.K. the government have just loosened restrictions with newly arrived double vaccinated travellers from the U.S and the E.U. no longer having to self-isolate.

 However, it also means being more vigilant as a result of others not taking the COVID and its variants seriously.
-This is especially true if you live in an area with a high infection rate, or a state governed by a politician who is making it that much harder for businesses to protect their employees and customers from COVID-19.
-In May, Florida Gov. Ron DeSantis signed a bill blocking all COVID-19 safety measures, including mask mandates.
-Now, Florida is seeing over 17,000 new cases a day — the highest number since January and the 4th highest jump in the pandemic's history.

-Similarly, on Thursday, Texas Gov. Greg Abbott signed a bill strengthening already existing bans on mask and vaccine mandates, restricting "any entity that receives public funding or loans of any kind from requiring masks or vaccines," as reported by Newsweek.
-Houston Texas hospitals are now experiencing a "fourth wave" of Covid cases.
+This is especially true if you live in an area with a high infection rate.

-In a continued effort to curb the rising spread of COVID, President Joe Biden announced all federal employees would be required to get vaccinated or submit to regular COVID testing, and urged states to incentivize people to get vaccinated — including paying people $100 if they get their first vaccination shot.
+In a continued effort to curb the rising spread of COVID, President Joe Biden announced all federal employees would be required to get vaccinated or submit to regular COVID testing, and urged states to incentivise people to get vaccinated.
+In the U.K. there are a number of initiatives from private companies already in place to try and get young people vaccinated.

 Per the CDC, vaccines will continue to be the most effective way to curb illness rates.
 "The CDC is very concerned with the data coming in that Delta is a very serious threat that requires action now," one official said.
 And as the internal document read, it is time to "acknowledge the war has changed."